rlugojr/nlp-core/README.md

-# nlp-core
-main tokenization, normalisation, and chunking functions
+the tokenization and normalization stuff